 1. Why Expats Love Berlin

 As the capital and largest city in Germany, Berlin has a vibrant culture and a growing population of over 3.7 million people.
-It is home to the largest population of expats from a variety of different nations, including the U.S., Italy, and Turkey.
+It is home to the largest population of expatriates from a variety of different nations, including the U.S., Italy, and Turkey.

 Berlin is the start-up capital of Europe, and global companies such as Volkswagen, Pfizer, and SAP have locations in the city.
 With opportunities such as this, Berlin is perfect for expats seeking jobs in science and technology.